luitoz/essex-assignment1/README.md

 | 9             | 301  | 1091   |
 | 10            | 350  | 1280   |
 | **Mean**      | 329.6| 1136   |

+Note: To replicate this benchmark, see classes ReportManagerTest in both Java and Python projects.